Macxzew/ShynoBOT/README.md

 ## 🛠️ Usage

-After successfully installing the necessary dependencies and setting up the environment, you can start ShynoBot on both Linux and Windows by executing the following command:
+After successfully installing the necessary dependencies and setting up the environment, you can start ShynoBOT on both Linux and Windows by executing the following command:
 ```
 node start.js
 ```